PubInv/krake/.github/ISSUE_TEMPLATE/hardware-bug.md

 ---

-Describe the Failure / Bug
+**Describe the Failure / Bug**
-A clear and concise description of what the failure / bug is.
+_A clear and concise description of what the failure / bug is._
 Short Summary of the expected behavior:
 Short Summary of the buggy behavior:

-Device Under Test, aka DUT
+**Device Under Test, aka DUT**
 Steps to reproduce the behavior:
-Model Number:
+1. Model Number:
-Serial Number(s):
+2. Serial Number(s):
-Location where failure / bug occurred
+3. Location where failure / bug occurred
-Hardware configuration.
+4. Hardware configuration.
 (How connected, any accessories, what else it takes to replicate the system in which the failure occurred.)
-Extent of Failure
+5. Extent of Failure
- Is failure intermittent?
+** Is failure intermittent?
- Is failure fixed by power cycling?
+** Is failure fixed by power cycling?
- Is failure perminant?
+** Is failure permanent?

-To Reproduce
+**To Reproduce**
 Steps to reproduce the behavior:
-Go to '...'
+1. Go to '...'
-Click on '....'
+2. Click on '....'
-Scroll down to '....'
+3. Scroll down to '....'
-See error
+4. See error

-Expected behavior
+**Expected behavior**
-A clear and concise description of what you expected to happen.
+_A clear and concise description of what you expected to happen._

-Screenshots
+**Screenshots**
-If applicable, add screenshots to help explain your problem.
+_If applicable, add screenshots to help explain your problem._

-Hardware description
+**Hardware description
 Model:
 Serial Number:
 Other:

-Test Equipment
+**Test Equipment**
 Model:
 Serial Number:

-Additional context**
+**Additional context**
-Add any other context about the problem here.
+_Add any other context about the problem here._